-^{} applicable to reporting periods commencing on or after the given date
+^{} applicable to reporting periods commencing on or after the given date, unless otherwise stated

 (b) Forthcoming requirements

 As at 31 January 2020, the following standards and interpretations had been issued but were not mandatory for annual reporting periods ending 30 June 2020.
 For more recent information please refer to our web site at www.pwc.com/ifrs.